ytsaurus/ytsaurus/yt/docs/README.md

 For more information, see the [Compaction](../../../user-guide/dynamic-tables/compaction.md) section.
 ```

-### Links from the `_includes` folder
+#### How to Set Links Between the Documents Located in the `_includes` Folder?

-When adding a link into an article that is located in the `_includes` folder, keep the following in mind:
+When adding a link into a document that is located in the `_includes` folder, keep the following in mind:

-- A link should be relative to the `_includes` folder, but not to the original oneю Цhat does it mean, see the example below.
+- A link should be set relativelly to the document located in the `_includes` folder, but not in the original one.
+What is original folder, see the example below.
-- A link should refer to the article located in the original folder, but not in the `_includes` folder.
+- A link should refer to the document located in the original folder, but not in the `_includes` folder.

 For an example, take a look at the [Query Tracker](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/query-tracker.md) article.
 Its source is stored in the `en/user-guide/query-tracker.md` file.